Messi-Q/GPSCVulDetector/README.md

 # GPSCVulDetector

-This repo is a python implementation of smart contract vulnerability detection of our method (CEG).
+This repo is a python implementation of smart contract vulnerability detection of our method (CGE).
 Here, we explore using graph neural networks and expert knowledge for smart contract vulnerability detection.

 ## Requirements